ivankorobkov/python-inject/README.md

 inject.configure(lambda binder: binder.bind(Config, load_config_file()))
 user = User.load(10)
 ```
+## Disabling runtime binding
+Sometimes runtime binding leads to unexpected behaviour.
+Say if you forget
+to bind an instance to a class, `inject` will try to implicitly instantiate it.

+If an instance is unintentionally created with default arguments it may lead to
+hard-to-debug bugs.
+To disable runtime binding and make sure that only
+explicitly bound instances are injected, pass `bind_in_runtime=False`
+to `inject.configure`, `inject.configure_once` or `inject.clear_and_configure`.

+In this case `inject` immediately raises `InjectorException` when the code
+tries to get an unbound instance.

 ## Keys
 It is possible to use any hashable object as a binding key.
 For example: